 Features of the Optimum 600 (3rd Generation)

-Course, fine and blank strainers for juicing versatility.
+Course and fine for juicing versatility.

 Better Quality Juice